 Sleeping and waking up

-The best time to wake is just before sunrise or in the vata time, as this is a time of lightness, it is easier to wake with energy, this is also the best time for meditation.
-You might find that if you wake up during the kapha time of morning, you may feel a heaviness that carries on throughout the day.
+The best time to wake up is just before sunrise while still in the vata time.
+It is a time of lightness, and therefore easier to wake with energy.
+It is also the best time for meditation.
+If you wake up during the kapha time of the morning, you may feel a heaviness that carries on throughout the day.

 After waking up

-During the night, toxins build up in our mouth – these must be eliminated in the morning to prevent them from re-entering our system.
+During the night, toxins build up in our mouth.
+They must be eliminated in the morning to prevent them from re-entering your system.
 Soon after waking, brush and floss your teeth and scrape your tongue with a tongue scraper – don’t scrape your tongue with your toothbrush as this may injure your tongue.
-Oil pulling or gargling with warmed sesame oil is also very effective at removing toxins.
+Oil pulling or gargling with warmed sesame oil is also very effective for removing toxins.

-Dryness of the skin and tissues is one of the main reasons for premature ageing, and as our skin is our largest sense organ and is exposed to all the elements, it makes sense to protect it.
+Dryness of the skin and tissues is one of the main reasons for premature ageing.
+Our skin is our largest sense organ and is exposed to all the elements, so it makes sense to protect it.
 Daily massage with warm sesame oil is wonderful nourishment for our skin and nervous system.
 Do this each morning or as often as you can, at least once per week, and leave the oil on for 20-30 minutes before having a warm shower.

-You should always try and have something for breakfast, although if you do not feel hungry, just have something small and light and then something more substantial later on in the morning.
-Try and have minimal calories but maximum nutrients, some good ideas are porridge and fresh vegetable juices – avoid fruit smoothies with milk and fruit as these are incompatible!
+You should always try and have something for breakfast.
+Our bodies need the nutrients to start our day and kick-start all the functions that supply our energy.
+Even if you do not feel hungry, you can have something small and light, followed by a more substantial snack later in the morning.
+Some good breakfast options include porridge or fresh vegetable juices.
+Avoid fruit smoothies that combine milk and fruit as they are incompatible!

-Lunch time is during the pitta time of day and when our digestion is at its strongest so this should be your main meal of the day.
-This is the time of day that our body will best able to digest raw foods like lettuce and sprouts.
-After lunch try and have a short walk for 5 minutes or so to help with the digestive process.
+Lunch time is during the pitta time of day.
+When the sun’s fire is strongest, our digestive fire is strongest.
+Lunch should be the main meal of the day containing (preferable plant-based) protein, grain (such as rice or quinoa) and vegetables.
+In summer, it is also the time of day when your body will be best able to digest raw foods like lettuce and sprouts.
+A short walk (5-10 minutes) after lunch will help the digestive process.

-The best time to have dinner is between 6-7pm, around the time of sunset, although this is not always possible, as a general rule you should eat a light meal in the evening time as our digestion has weakened over the afternoon.
-Try to leave a gap of at least 2 hours between eating dinner and going to bed so digestion has completed before you sleep.
+The best time to have dinner is between 6-7pm, around the time of sunset.
+Eat a light meal in the evening as your digestion has weakened over the afternoon.
+Try to leave a gap of at least 2 hours between eating dinner and going to bed so digestion is complete before you sleep.

 Going to bed

-The time in the evening is a time to relax and spend time with you family winding down after the day.
-It is an important time to calm your nervous system prior to going to bed, listen to some relaxing music or listen to some music.
-Try to avoid using the computer or watching TV or movies as this is stimulating for the nervous system and sleep will be more difficult and not as restful.
+The evening is a time to relax and spend time with your family and friends, winding down after the day.
+It is an important time to calm your nervous system before you go to bed.
+Meditation, listening to music, making light conversation, or taking an evening stroll are excellent ways to relax and unwind.
+Avoid using electronic devices, working, playing or socialising on the computer, or watching TV as these activities stimulate the nervous system and make sleep more